Information for drug users

 What is involved in a Community Detox?

-- Weekly one-to-one sessions with a key worker.
-These sessions involve relapse prevention and care planning throughout the detox, and for a six months after detox.
+- Weekly one-to-one sessions with a key worker to receive psychosocial support.
+These sessions involve relapse prevention, harm reduction and interagency care plans.

 - Regular meetings with the doctor, to ensure the detox is suitable and working.

-If you, or someone you know, is interested in community detox, contact your local service or the community detoxification national representative for further details.
-In addition, you can watch the Ana Liffey Community Detox Information Video for further information.
+If you, or someone you know, is interested in community detox, contact the community detoxification national representative for further details.

 For more information contact Nicki Killeen the Community Detoxification National Representative.